Breadth of Opportunity in the Prep School

 It is usual for there to be numerous concerts, for children of all ages and experience, during the year, as well as three Carol Services for which we fill the College Memorial Hall.

-In the academic year (2012 - 2013) the Years 7 and 8 choir enjoyed a tour to Salzburg with a programme of Christmas music.
+The Years 7 and 8 choir have also enjoyed a tour to Salzburg with a programme of Christmas music.
 The musical highlight was a concert in the magnificent Cathedral.
 The Prep Strings and Wind Ensembles have also visited Belgium, performing in a school and in the town square in Blankenburg.

 Activities in the Prep School